jonasyr/Directory-Clean-Up-Wizard/README.md

 # Nested Empty Folder Cleaner

-The Nested Empty Folder Cleaner is a PowerShell script for decluttering file systems by removing all empty folders, including nested ones.
-It efficiently identifies and deletes empty directories, ensuring a clean and organized file structure, suitable for managing large data volumes.
+This PowerShell script is designed to efficiently identify and remove empty folders, including those with nested empty subfolders, within a specified directory path.
+It provides a thorough cleanup by evaluating each folder and its subfolders, ensuring that any directory structure lacking files is removed.
+This approach helps in decluttering your file system by eliminating empty directories that may accumulate over time.

 ## Features